 - Primary school classes: I was granted funding from County Limerick Ireland to bring separate rural schools together to build mutually beneficial combined music programmes.
 I spent three years implementing music classes at two neighbouring schools.
 This involved teaching entire classes to play instruments, sing, improvise and perform short concerts as well as undergo some group performance exams.

 Supervisor at the University of Cambridge, UK 2017-current

 - Supervising undergraduates in Music Analysis courses at Clare College and Critical Debates in Education for the Faculty of Education.

-- I established Homerton Jazz, which grew in less than three years to become Cambridge’s most active college jazz programme.
+- I established Homerton Jazz, which grew in less than three years to become Cambridge University’s most-active college jazz programme.

 Lectured at Irish World Academy, Limerick, Ireland 2012-2014

 - Developed and taught modules on improvisation and jazz history, as well as lecturing for an elective on traditional Irish music for visiting North American students.
 As part of the courses, I helped students from traditional Irish music backgrounds incorporate practical jazz improvisation skills into their own music making.

 Vice Principal & Head of Woodwind: The Irish Harp College 2007- 2014

 - Originally hired to teach individual and group lessons on woodwinds & guitar to students with vastly different aims, interests and skill levels.
 Prepared hundreds of students for graded and national music examinations (e.g. Irish Junior/Leaving Certificates, ABRSM, LCM, SCT, RIAM).

 - Established and maintained youth ensembles whose diverse repertoires expanded to include popular, jazz, classical and traditional Irish music.